dungeons-of-moria/umoria/README.md

   - macOS
   - Linux (Ubuntu/Debian)

-Compiling and limited testing done for:
+Compiling and limited testing has been done for other Linux based system including NetBSD 8.1 and Fedora 32.

-  - NetBSD 8.1 (with gcc 5.5)
-  - Fedora 32

-## Umoria Restoration Release: v5.7
+## Umoria 5.7.x releases

-The main focus of the `v5.7` release is to provide support for the three main operating systems: Windows, macOS, and Linux.
-Support for all other outdated computer systems such as MS DOS, "Classic" Mac OS (pre OSX), Amiga, and Atari ST has been removed.
+The main focus of the `5.7.0` release was to provide support for the three main operating systems: Windows, macOS, and Linux.
+Support for all other outdated computer systems such as MS DOS, "Classic" Mac OS (pre OSX), Amiga, and Atari ST was removed.

-_Note: there are no intentional game play changes in the 5.7.x releases._
+_Note: there have been no intentional game play changes in the 5.7.x releases._

-A great deal of _code restoration_ has been undertaken in the hope of aiding future development of the game.
-Examples of refactoring completed so far include reformatting the source code with the help of `clang-tidy` and `clang-format`, modernizing the code to use standard C types, and fixing all warnings while compiling against recent versions of GCC and Clang.
+Since the initial 5.7 release, a great deal of _code restoration_ has been undertaken in the hope of aiding future development of the game.
+Some examples of the work done include reformatting the source code with the help of `clang-tidy` and `clang-format`, modernizing the code to use standard C types, breaking apart most large functions (many of which had hundreds of lines of code) into smaller, easier to read functions, and fixing all compiler warnings when compiling against recent versions of GCC and Clang.

 Full details of all changes can be found in the [CHANGELOG](CHANGELOG.md), and by browsing the commit history.

-Due to its lack of Windows and Mac support, Moria was unplayable for many people.
-Hopefully these changes will give more people a chance to play this classic roguelike game.
+Due to its lack of Windows and macOS support Moria was inaccessible to many people.
+Hopefully these changes will give many more people a chance to play this classic roguelike game.

 ## Notes on Compiling Umoria

-At present Umoria has been tested against GCC `7.x`, and `8.1`, with `ncurses 6.x`, although recent earlier versions should also work fine.
-You will require these along with `CMake` and the C++ build tools for your system.
+At present Umoria has been tested against GCC `8.x`, and `9.3`, with `ncurses 6.x`, although recent earlier versions should also work fine.

+You will need these as well as `CMake` and the C++ build tools for your system.

 ### macOS and Linux